 (Switzerland Global Enterprise, 2020).
 Consequently, thousands of young, well-trained individuals enter the labor market every year, particularly in the manufacturing industry.
-While some workers are highly specialized and hard to replace, the liberal labor regulation with relatively weak protection with respect to other European countries allows firms to employ and dismiss staff at short notice without incurring incidental wage costs.
+While some workers are highly specialized and hard to replace, the liberal labor regulations with relatively weak job protection allows firms to employ and dismiss staff at short notice without incurring incidental wage costs.

 Historically, the Swiss manufacturing sector has been more resilient to foreign competition than other countries.
-High-margin industries such as pharmaceuticals and watch-making have been able to focus on value creation and export growth in recent past years, and have increased productivity and employment rather than reducing the size of the workforce.
-The continuous innovation of Swiss manufacturing companies makes them less vulnerable to competition at the output level and prone to accommodate automation.
+High-margin industries such as pharmaceuticals and watchmaking have been able to focus on value creation and export growth in recent past years, and have increased productivity and employment rather than reducing the size of the workforce.
+The continuous innovation of Swiss manufacturing companies makes them less vulnerable to competition at the output level and prone to accomodate automation.